 Comprehensive reviews on just about every new piece of digital photography equipment released over the last few years.
 The first stop for anyone interested in purchasing new gear or understanding more about the features of what they already own.

 Started in 2006 as a place for gear-lusting photographers, DIY Photography is a great place to pick up expert advice and read about the latest kit.
-Again written by photographers for photographers, it’s heavy on the tutorials with hundreds of useful how-to articles online, plus a whole load of DIY articles that’ll help you build your own gear rather than splashing out on expensive kit.
+Again written by photographers for photographers, it’s heavy on the tutorials with hundreds of useful how-to articles online, plus a whole load of DIY articles that’ll help you build your own gear rather than splashing out on an expensive kit.

 Strobist is the world’s most popular resource for photographers who want how to learn to use their flashes like a pro.

 PetaPixel is a website offering tutorials, news and kit.
 The tutorials are imaginative and practical, offering videos and screen grabs to guide you through each step.
 Equipment covers the new camera, lens, and other photography kit announcements, but doesn’t include reviews (you’ll need to look elsewhere for those).
-News covers all sorts of interesting developments in the photography world – both hilarious and informative.
+The news covers all sorts of interesting developments in the photography world – both hilarious and informative.

 This site is very geared intensive with the latest news and some reviews.
 Features good educational material but the main focus of the site is on the latest and greatest in digital photography gear.